If you made any changes in Pure these will be visible here soon.

 Research interests

-One of the biggest long-term challenge humanity faces is conjugating social, economic and technological advancements with stewardship of the environment.
-Our group is working to address this challenge through scientific innovation, in particular through the concept of environmental nanotechnology, where material design at the nanoscale leads to processes that require fewer resources, produce less waste and consume less energy.
+The biggest long-term challenge humanity faces is addressing the causes and effects of the climate emergency while continuing the advancement of society and the economy.
+Our group is contributing to this through scientific innovation, in particular by developing sustainable membrane-based separation processes which use fewer resources, produce less waste and consume less energy.

 Current projects: